 When you show gratitude towards yourself, it makes the experience even more rewarding.
 Honestly, thank yourself just for existing (as you would to a loved one!)
 Feels nice, doesn’t it?

-You are good enough, and you should try to be thankful for the things that you’re good in!
+You are good enough, and you should try to be thankful for the things that you're good at!

 If you made it all the way down here, I want to thank you for your time!
 By now, you should know a trick or two to help you realize that you are good enough.
 Don't listen to your crappy mind tricks, focus on the positives and be grateful for it!

 Now I want to hear from you!
 Is there a tip that you want to share?
-Some method that you used to fight your own thoughts of self-doubt?
-Or do you just want to share why you think you’re more than good enough?
-I’d love to hear about it in the comments below!
+Or do you just want to share why you think you're more than good enough?
+I'd love to hear about it in the comments below!